 Unsolved Murder of Teen Girl 'Haunts Us,' Says Mayor

-SOMERVILLE, Mass. – More than 18 years after she was strangled to death, the city still hasn’t forgotten Deanna Cremin and officials have vowed to continue searching for information about her murder.
+More than 18 years after she was strangled to death, the city of Somerville, Mass., still hasn’t forgotten Deanna Cremin and officials have vowed to continue searching for information about her murder.
 On September19, Cremin’s name was added to Boston’s Garden of Peace, a memorial to victims of homicide, and on Oct.
 10 the Somerville Board of Aldermen remembered the murdered 17-year-old with a moment of silence.
 “This particular incident is one that haunts us and is a cloud over the city because someone knows what happened,” said Somerville Mayor Joseph Curtatone during the remembrance.

 Cremin, who lived on Jaques Street, had gone out with her boyfriend, Tommy LeBlanc, on March 30, 1995, but she never returned.
 Her body was found dumped behind an elderly housing complex two blocks from her home.

 Katherine Cremin, Deanna’s mother, broke down on October 10 as she remembered her daughter as a “vibrant personality” [with a] “beautiful smile” who “had dreams of being part of the growth of Somerville by working with children.”
 She added that she’s been living a “nightmare” for the 18-years since her daughter’s death.
 “Every day her murder is fresh for me.
 How do we keep moving forward when we don’t know who did this and why?”